Athena Tacha

 Athena Tacha (Αθηνά Τάχα; b.
 1936 in Larissa, Greece), is a multimedia visual artist.
 She is best known for her work in the fields of environmental public sculpture and conceptual art.
-She also worked in a wide array of materials including stone, brick, steel, water, plants, and L.E.D. lighting. photography, film, and artists’ books.
-Tacha's work focused on personal narratives, and often plays with geometry and form.
+She also worked in a wide array of materials including stone, brick, steel, water, plants, L.E.D. lighting, photography, film, and artists’ books.
+Tacha's work often was inspired by the frontiers of science and an unflinching observation of her own behavior and body.

 Early life, education, and academic career

 Tacha was born in 1936 in Greece.
 She received an M.A. in sculpture from the Athens School of Fine Arts in Greece (1959); an M.A. in art history from Oberlin College, Oberlin, Ohio (1961); and a Doctorate in aesthetics from the Sorbonne in Paris (1963).
 After her studies, she worked as the curator of modern art at the Allen Memorial Art Museum of Oberlin College, organizing contemporary art exhibitions (including Art In The Mind, 1970).
 In 1965 she married art historian Richard Spear.
 She has published two books and various articles on Auguste Rodin, Brâncuși, Nadelman and other 20th-century sculptors.
 From 1973 to 2000, she was a professor of sculpture at Oberlin College.
-Since 1998, she has been an affiliate of the University of Maryland, College Park, and lives in Washington, DC.
+After moving to Washington, D.C. in 1998, she became an affiliate of the University of Maryland, College Park.
+Tacha's life and career are richly documented in a three-day interview (2009) as part of the Oral History Program of the Archives of American Art, which houses Tacha's, films, slides, and papers.